illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

-# Week-06 Lab
+# MP1 (Week-09) Lab

 ## Objectives

+* Create and deploy elastic infrastructure components on the AWS Cloud
+  * Including EC2, EBS, RDS, ELB, and Target Groups
+* Understand and demonstrate the security implications and enable the proper IAM permissions to use these resources
+* Understand and demonstrate the use of the Linux Commandline and AWS CLI tools for launching infrastructure
-* Create and Deploy a single-tier cloud application (section 4.1)
+* Understand and demonstrate the requirements for building a three-tier application
-* Implement a dynamic command positional parameter solution in your shell scripts
-* Create scripts to dynamically launch, install, and destroy your environment
-* Understand how to use AWS CLI Filters for querying ephemeral instance data
+* Understand and demonstrate the use of the AWS CLI tools for terminating/destroying all resources dynamically with a single command -- using queries and filters

 ## Outcomes

-At the conclusion of this Lab you will have successfully deployed and destroyed a single-tier cloud application via the AWS CLI and using positional parameters in a shell script.
-You will have configured your application to use AWS CLI Filters and Queries to retrieve dynamic data about ephemeral instances.
+At the conclusion of this Lab you will have successfully and securely deployed a three-tier elastic application via cloud native methods.
+You will have demonstrated the use of queries and filters for dynamically querying instance information for use in deployment and termination/destruction of said cloud resources.

 ## Assumptions